Your Assignment Abroad: Its Career ImpactiStockphoto

 An assignment abroad can kickstart your career and broaden your horizon.

-Embarking on an assignment abroad is a big step in your life, not only when it comes to socializing and family life, but also for your career.
-Those who take the leap towards an assignment abroad soon find out whether and how this experience can give their career a well-deserved boost.
+Going abroad for a work assignment is a big step, not only for your social and family life, but also for your career.
+Those who take the leap abroad soon find out whether and how this experience can give their career a well-deserved boost.

-In previous articles we have addressed the many issues you might come across while you are on an assignment abroad.
-However, working abroad also offers you many new professional opportunities.
-If you are bold enough to take that huge step and hop on a plane, you may get a lot of good things out of your assignment abroad.
+In previous articles we have addressed the many issues you might come across while abroad.
+However, you will also come across many new professional opportunities.
+If you are bold enough to take that huge step and hop on a plane, you may get a lot of good things out of your time abroad as an expat.

 The longer you stay, the more time you have for a fully-fledged expat experience.
-However, at the end of the day, it doesn’t matter how long your assignment abroad takes.
-Working abroad can always be a step forward in your professional life.
-Even an expat assignment abroad for only half a year will enhance your chances in the company hierarchy or on the job market significantly.
+However, at the end of the day, it doesn’t matter how long your assignment takes: Even being an expat for only half a year will enhance your chances in the company hierarchy or on the job market significantly.

 The Effects of an Assignment Abroad

-Moreover, your experience during an assignment abroad can give you additional confidence.
-If you are adventurous enough to embark on a new assignment abroad or even become a “self-made” expatriate, you have already proven adaptability and determination.
+Moreover, your experience abroad can give you additional confidence.
+If you are adventurous enough to embark on a new assignment in another country or even become a “self-made” expatriate, you have already proven adaptability and determination.
 Paired with your newfound confidence and self-reliance, your experience abroad will greatly increase your chances on the job market.

 Sue (24) used to be the shy type in college.
 “I wasn’t exactly a mousy wallflower,” she says and laughs, “but, yeah, it was pretty close sometimes.”
 When she decided to go to Ghana for a year and teach English and Arts in a rural community development project, she was almost as amazed at her own courage as most of her friends.

-Just like Sue, you will thrive in the new working environment provided by your assignment abroad if you are equipped with patience, calmness, tenacity, and a well-developed sense of humor.
+Just like Sue, you will thrive in the new working environment if you are equipped with patience, calmness, tenacity, and a well-developed sense of humor.
 An assignment abroad can be the perfect opportunity to further your personal development.
-Your manners, appearance, and behavior will change as your assignment abroad gives you an air of new-found competence and confidence.
+Your manners, appearance, and behavior will change as your assignment gives you an air of new-found competence and confidence.